zuplo/docs/docs/articles/custom-domains.md

 ### No DNS Record or Invalid Record

-Your DNS is not configured correctly.
+Your DNS isn't configured correctly.
 Ensure that your domain is configured with a `CNAME` record pointing to `cname.zuplo.app`.

 ```txt